 If you happened to miss my post from last month, I shared a few of my favorite exterior paint colors for instantly improving curb appeal here.

 Aegean Teal is probably one of the best rich teal paint colors out there because it has such a perfect balance of warm and cool tones.
 I believe transitional colors that have that almost 50/50 balance is where the color magic happens on a wall.
+The color is just so welcoming.

 via The Wicker House